DYTLDSH/C/delete.md

     return 0;
 }
 ```
 For the above code, the result may different, that will depend on the current situation of the computer.
 As a has been deleted before allocate memory for b, the system have a chance to allocate the same address to b, then the running result is uncontrol.
 If a and b point to the same place, them the output is 10 and 20, if not, the output will be 10 and 10.
+If the object being deleted is an class object, its destructor will be called.
+Then what going on will depend on the destructor function.